aws-samples/serverless-patterns/sfn-glue-sam/Readme.md

 ![glue-step-functions](glue-to-sf.drawio.png)

-This patters deploys a Step Functions that includes a Glue Job as one of its steps.
+This pattern deploys a Step Functions that includes a Glue Job as one of its steps.
 The Glue Job may be used to process data from S3 or other AWS storage services.
+Learn more at: https://serverlessland.com/patterns/sfn-glue.

 The SAM template deploys:
 * A Step Functions State Machine
 * An EventBridge rule that triggers the Step Functions every 2 days
 * A Glue Job
 * IAM roles required to run the application.

 ## Download